LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Yantra.md

 Each Rote is unique to the mage who created it — some encode specific symbolism into the positioning of individual fingers to allow a student to form his own mnemonic; far more present a paternalistic approach that teaches the mudra and the magic without an intervening step to consider the actions’ meaning.

 **Effect:** Using a Rote’s mudra adds the user’s rating in the Rote’s encoded Skill to her dice pool up to +5.
 If the Skill is one of her Order’s specialized Rote Skills, she adds an extra die.
-Mudras do not require the mage to actually use the Skill beyond remembering the gestures of the mudra; a mage cannot spend a turn hacking in order to then claim a Computers mudra for a spell.
+Mudras do not require the mage to actually use the Skill beyond remembering the gestures of the mudra; a mage cannot spend a turn hacking in order to then claim a [[Computer|Computers]] mudra for a spell.

 #### Runes